jlpteaching/ECS154B/lab1/lab1.md

 In this assignment you will start implementing the DINO CPU (Davis IN-Order CPU).
 This is a simple in-order CPU design based closely on the CPU model in Patterson and Hennessey's Computer Organization and Design.
-Before starting on the CPU, we will give you a brief tour of [Chisel](https://chisel.eecs.berkeley.edu/) the language that we will be using to describe the hardware that implements the CPU.
+Before starting on the CPU, we will give you a brief tour of [Chisel](https://chisel.eecs.berkeley.edu/), the language that we will be using to describe the hardware that implements the CPU.

 Through the course of this quarter, we will be building this CPU from the ground up.
 You will be provided with some template code which contains a set of interfaces between CPU components and some pre-written components.
 You will combine these components together into a working processor!

-This is the first time we have used the assignments, so there may be mistakes.
+This is the first time we have used this set of assignments, so there may be mistakes.
 To offset this, we will be offering a variety of ways to get extra credit.
-See [the extra credit page](../extra-credit.md) for an up to date list of ways to get extra credit.
+See [the extra credit page](../extra-credit.md) for an up-to-date list of ways to get extra credit.

 ## Goals